Suryavamsi53/Software-Systems/README.md

-# 🌑 Amazon SDE Coding Interview Patterns
+# 🌑 Software System

-**Your Daily Revision Hub for Amazon SDE-1 / SDE-2 Coding Interviews**
+**Your Daily Revision Hub for Software Engineer in Go Lang & Coding Interviews**

-A dark-themed, self-hosted interview preparation website focused on 18 essential DSA patterns used in real Amazon coding interviews.
+A dark-themed, self-hosted interview preparation website focused on 18 essential DSA patterns used in real FANG Company coding interviews.
 Built for pattern recognition, deep learning, and practical problem-solving.

 ---

 ## 🎯 Features

-- **Dark Theme Only**: Easy on eyes, professional design inspired by Amazon internal tools
+- **Dark Theme Only**: Easy on eyes, professional design
 - **18 DSA Patterns**: Comprehensive coverage of all interview-critical patterns
-- **Interview-Grade Content**: Written from an Amazon interviewer's perspective
+- **Interview-Grade Content**: Written from an interviewer's perspective
 - **Real-World Scenarios**: Business context for each pattern (not just textbook theory)
 - **Go + Python**: Primary implementations in Go, with Python snippets
 - **Colored Callout System**:
-  - 🟢 **Green**: What Amazon Expects
+  - 🟢 **Green**: What Companies Expects
   - 🔵 **Blue**: Key Intuition & Core Concepts
   - 🟡 **Yellow**: Interview Tips & Real-World Examples
   - 🔴 **Red**: Common Mistakes to Avoid